Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces

 \subsection{Simple connectedness}

-We first show in this section that, for $H$ general with respect to $v$, the moduli spaces $M_{v}$ and $M^{s}_{v}$ (resp. $K_{v}$ and $K^{s}_{v}$) are simply connected.
-We will divide the proof if this in two main parts: the first one is devoted to the case of K3 surfaces; in the second we will consider Abelian surfaces.
+We first show in this section that, for $H$ general with respect to $v$, the moduli spaces $M_{v}(S,H)$ and $M^{s}_{v}(S,H)$ (resp. $K_{v}(S,H)$ and $K^{s}_{v}(S,H)$) are simply connected.
+We will divide the proof of this in two main parts: the first one is devoted to the case of K3 surfaces; in the second we will consider Abelian surfaces.
 In both cases, the proof has the same structure: we first show the simple connectedness of the moduli space associated to a particular choice of the surface $S$, of the Mukai vector $v$ and of the polarization, and then use Theorem \ref{thm:main} to conclude.

 Before doing this, we state and prove the following result about the codimension of the subset of reducible curves in the linear system of a multiple of the polarization on a K3 surface with Picard number 1.